threefoldtech/TF_Grid_3.12/src/3.12/tokenomics.md

 We propose that Guardians could distribute certified boot loaders to farmers.
 Two parts would be signed: (1) the secure boot keys that get loaded in the BIOS, and (2) the signed boot loader.
 We note that there would be one signed boot loader per farm.

 Currently the fees are per farm.
-Ideally, we would have certified node on chain and make those fees and certification per node.
+Ideally, we would have certified nodes on chain and make those fees and certification per node instead of per farm.
+This would give more versatility and resilience to the system.

 This certified boot loader could be done with multi-signature threshold signing by the guardians.
-For example, a minimum of 10 guardians would be needed to certified a node (or a farm) enabling the farming to get a certified boot loader.
+For example, a minimum of 10 Guardians could be needed to certify a node (or a farm) enabling the farmer to get a certified boot loader.

 ## Proof-of-Capacity and Proof-of-Utilization Distinctions